 – Wheatgrass cubes: I could put this as a tier I but the cost can be tough.
 Over 100 critical minerals from the soil, chlorophyll, detoxification, and cellular health (feeds the mitochondria).

-– Turmeric: high in antioxidants and helps reduce overall body inflammation response.
+– Turmeric: high in antioxidants and helps reduce the overall body inflammation response.
 New research shows it also improves memory and brain function in Alzheimer’s patients.

 – grass-fed whey protein or plant-based protein (pea or hemp, or a mixture): great as a base for super shakes.
 Can round out protein intake to make it more convenient.